Contact WKW

 317.920.6400

+There is a difference between a verdict and a summary judgment.
 A summary judgment is a decision made based on statements and evidence without going to trial.
-It’s a final decision by a judge and is designed to resolve a lawsuit before going to court.
-One party in a case is entitled to judgment by the law, and summary judgment is used in cases where there’s no dispute about the facts.
+It’s a final decision by a judge designed to resolve a lawsuit before trial.
+Summary judgment entitles one party to judgment when the Court believes no “material issue of fact” exists on the issue raised before the Court, and the Court must enter judgment as a matter of law.

 The summary judgment process has, in general, five steps:

-If you or a loved one have been injured as a result of someone else’s negligence, contact an Indianapolis personal injury lawyer from Wilson Kehoe Winingham.
+If you or a loved one have been injured due to someone else’s negligence, contact an Indiana personal injury lawyer from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
-Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.
+Call 317-920-6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Request a Free ConsultationIt is not uncommon for more than one person to be the victim of a…